heesoo-jang/starter-hugo-academic/content/authors/admin/_index.md

   url: https://www.unc.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I'm interested in the discourses, framing efforts, and ethical issues of AI technology and digital platforms.
-Through my research, I aim to address the multifaceted impacts of AI systems and digital platforms on people and society and their implications to democracy.
+bio: I'm enthusiastic about learning how people think and talk about technology and which factors influence them to do so.
+Through my research, I aim to address the multifaceted impacts of AI systems and digital platforms on people and society and their implications for democracy.
+More specifically, I look into the discourses, framing efforts, and ethical issues of AI technology and digital platforms.

 # Interests to show in About widget
 interests: